sigsum/sigsum/proposals/2024-01-on-specifications-and-governance.md

 For a proposal to be accepted, the appointed maintainers should have a rough consensus among themselves on how to move it forward and why.

-That the maintainers use these processes will be described **FIXME(filippo) add details of where in C2SP, scoped only for our family of specifications.**
+That the maintainers use these processes will be described in a dedicated file at `CONTRIBUTING/tlog-specs.md` in the C2SP tree, which we will request from C2SP upon requesting the spec name assignments.
+A table in the main `CONTRIBUTING.md` file will map our specifications name to this file.

 ## What are we doing today